tedleyem/meralus.com/_posts/2024-03-31-heat-checks-and-humbleness.md

 It's pretty dope.
 Y'all single people in the world gotta find you one of these "wife" things.
 It's pretty good, pretty good.

 # Temp Conversion Project
-[My Temp conversion project in C snd Python](https://github.com/tedleyem/temp-converter-blog) is a simple temperature conversion application that will convert temperatures in Celsius or Fahrenheit (or Kelvin) and convert them.
+[My Temp conversion project in C and Python](https://github.com/tedleyem/temp-converter-blog) is a simple temperature conversion application that will convert temperatures in Celsius or Fahrenheit (or Kelvin) and convert them.
 I am a bit more proficient in Python so the python script can be read easily and has inputs that allow you to write out a number in a specific temperature and have it be converted for you.
 The C based project only takes the temperatures from 0-300 in interactions of 20 and prints out the difference in Celsius.
 So for this example, the two projects don't do a 1:1 match and produce the same results, but they will soon.
 Reading the C programming book ha soepned by eyes on how my bash scripts and Python scripts have been written.
 I now have an understanding of why C is so impressive and why it became a foundational blueprint for other languages (if you want to call it that).